Self-isolation Support Grant

-The Scottish Government has announced a new Covid-19 Self-Isolation Support Grant for individuals who are in receipt of low-income benefits and who will lose income as a result of being required to self-isolate to prevent the spread of Covid-19.
+The Scottish Government is providing a grant of £500 to people who are in receipt of low-income benefits and who will lose income as a result of being required to self-isolate by Test and Protect to prevent the spread of Covid-19.

-Applications can be made each time you or anyone within your household have been asked to self-isolate by the NHS Test and Protect Service.
+Applications must be received within 28 days of being advised to self-isolate.
+You can make an application each time you or anyone within your household have been asked to self-isolate by the NHS Test and Protect Service.

 Who is eligible?

-People who are 16 or over, live in the Highland Council area and have received notification from NHS Test and Protect Service (or equivalent service across the UK) to self-isolate, either because they have tested positive for coronavirus, have recently been in close contact with someone who has tested positive or are awaiting a test result.
+People who are 16 or over, live in the Highland Council area and have received notification from NHS Test and Protect Service (or equivalent service across the UK) to self-isolate, either because they have tested positive for coronavirus, have recently been in close contact with someone who has tested positive or have been identified as a secondary contact.

 From 7 December 2020 if you are the identified parent or primary carer of a child under 16 who has been required by the NHS Test and Protect Service (or equivalent service across the UK), local public health director or a local Incident Management Team notification to self-isolate.

 Eligibility for the scheme was expanded further on 16 February 2021 to include carers of adults required to isolate.

 In addition to the self-isolation period you must meet the following criteria:

 - are unable to work from home and will experience reduced earnings as a result

 - are currently receiving or have been awarded but not yet received a payment of the following benefits: